danielececcarelli/Transfer-RL-NIM/README.md

-# Q-Learning Reinforcement Learning  for the game of NIM
+# Reinforcement Learning  for the game of NIM

 #### Author : Daniele Ceccarelli